rowanwins/Leaflet.SvgShapeMarkers/README.md

 # Leaflet.SvgShapeMarkers
-Additional marker types based on for leaflet.js
+Additional marker types based on for leaflet.js.
+Check out the [demo](http://rowanwins.github.io/Leaflet.SvgShapeMarkers/example/).

 ### Usage
 **Step 1.** Include the required js in your document.